jdoleary/Spellmasons/docs/TasksCurrent.md

     - Test in windowed mode on Electron
 - h: bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
     - this is a race condition because I'm still able to move freely after his cast triggers
-- done?: fix fall in liquid so larger things (like rocks or vampires) fall in further so they don't overlap
 - Fix liquid tile glitches with prebuild liquid sets
 - resurrect should take longer to return to base mana
     - this already is set but it didn't work in brad's playtest... hmm..